ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 - Java (sync)

-  To read messages one-by-one without commit just do not call `commit` method on messages:
+  To read messages one-by-one without commit just do not call the `commit` method on messages:

   ```java
   while(true) {